 Issue and Assessment Requirements Documentation 1.
 Statutory Context • Address in EIS • Address all relevant legislation, environmental planning instruments (EPIs) (including drafts), plans, policies and guidelines. • Identify compliance with applicable development standards and provide a detailed justification for any non-compliances. • If the development is only partly State significant development (SSD) declared under Chapter 2 of SEPP (Planning Systems) 2021, provide an explanation of how the remainder of the development is sufficiently related to the component that is SSD. • Address the requirements of any approvals applying to the site, including any concept approval or recommendation from any Gateway determination.
-2. Capital Investment Value and Employment Cost Summary • Provide a detailed calculation of the capital investment value (CIV) of the development, prepared by a qualified quantity surveyor in accordance with planning circular Calculation of Capital Investment Value (PS 21-020) .
-Report • Provide an estimate of the retained and new jobs that would be created during the construction and operational phases of the development, including details of the methodology to determine the figures provided.
+2. Capital Investment Value and Employment Cost Summary • Provide a detailed calculation of the capital investment value (CIV) of the development, prepared by a qualified quantity surveyor.
+Report

+Provide an estimate of the retained and new jobs that would be created during the construction and operational phases of the development. including details of the methodology to determine the figures provided.